Dokotela/ig_cdsi/README.md

 - Multiple options exist for immunity, some through infection (e.g. varicella), others through completing a vaccine series
 - There are multiple series that are valid for inducing immunity, and may be appropriate given certain conditions, allergies, age, etc
 - Each dose that has already been received is compared against the doses in every series, to see if they match required ages, intervals, etc
-- When a historical vaccine satisies a dose in a series, the next recommended dose for each series is calculated
+- When a vaccine that has previously been administered (historical vaccine) satisies a dose in a series, that dose is considered satsifed, and the next recommended dose for each series is calculated
 - After all historical vaccines are applied to each series, the series are scored according to factors such as how many valid doses they contain, how quickly they can be completed, or if they are the default series
 - These scores are used to determine the preferred series for that particular antigen
 - The series are then grouped together in Vaccine groups (MMR, DTAP, etc) to provide final recommendations for vaccines